psaikido/hugle.uk/pages/prose/Thesium/160-rapprochement.md

 forces and that's all?" was his repeated refrain.

 There was something about the High Neem's buoyant mood that was a definite change from the last time they met.
-His eyes brimmed and sparkled as he lead the Top Prof to the Abystery.
+His eyes brimmed and sparkled as he led the Top Prof to the Abystery.
 "An AI has spontaneously formed in the Helper's basement" he explained.